How does it help you?

-Zinc is incredibly important for Baby, because she is building so many new cells, with so much new DNA, and needs all of that zinc to make sure the process goes totally smoothly.
+Zinc is incredibly important for Baby, because they are building so many new cells, with so much new DNA, and needs all of that zinc to make sure the process goes totally smoothly.
 Getting enough zinc is known to reduce the incidence of miscarriage, low birth weight, and other potentially dangerous pregnancy complications.

 Where do you find it?

 Most prenatal vitamins will contain a healthy amount of zinc, but most meats (and especially dark meat) will have some as well.
 In many countries, certain foods are also fortified with zinc, so zinc deficiency is generally not a hugely widespread problem.

 - 11 mg per day when you’re pregnant

 - 12 mg per day when you’re breastfeeding

 - Ian Darnton-Hill.
 “Zinc supplementation during pregnancy.” e-Library of Evidence for Nutrition Actions (eLENA).
 World Health Organization, 7/15/2015.
 Web.